icza/productws/README.md

 ## Testing

+For easy testing of the web service, check out the [tester-ui/tester.html](https://github.com/icza/productws/blob/master/doc.go) simple HTML page built using [React](https://facebook.github.io/react/).
+It provides UI for calling all the operations, allows you to edit data and see response.

-You may use the [cURL](https://en.wikipedia.org/wiki/CURL) tool to query the web service.
+For automated testing you may use the [cURL](https://en.wikipedia.org/wiki/CURL) tool to query the web service.

 To create a new product: